 Before the Summit:

-When registration opens at the end of September, register ONLINE
+- When registration opens ion September 25, register ONLINE

 2. Download, distribute and bring SIGNED Photo Consent Forms

-Camera/smartphones (While we encourage participants to share their summit experience on social media, we ask all participants to be RESPECTFUL to speakers and workshop leaders and refrain from using cell phones inappropriately during presentations and workshops.)
+- Camera/smartphones? - While we encourage participants to share their summit experience on social media, we ask all participants to please be RESPECTFUL to speakers and workshop leaders and refrain from using cell phones inappropriately during presentations and workshops.

 At The Summit:

-Keep The Wild Center’s Youth Climate Program Coordinator updated with your progress, needs, etc. as outlined and explained at the summit.
+- Keep The Wild Center’s Youth Climate Program Coordinator (firstname.lastname@example.org) updated with your progress, needs, etc. on a minimum monthly basis.

 Youth Summit participants are responsible for their own accommodation needs, and several hotels in the surrounding area have offered special rates for Youth Summit participants.
 Please contact hotels to make arrangements, and be sure to mention the Adirondack Youth Climate Summit at The Wild Center when making your reservations.

 The Wild Center hosted a major national climate conference, Land of Opportunity: The American Response to Climate Change, in 2008.
 The conference brought leaders from around the nation into a closed-door gathering to find a way that we could map a path to lower carbon emissions for the United States.
 The Conference attendees included John Holdren, Frances Beinecke, Michael Levi and more than 150 others.
 What this conference, and another Adirondack conference that followed, did not have, was student participants.